 You can give the Task Name and select the type of backup you need and click on Files, from the left side of the panel.

-This is where you can add the files, folders and drive in the Source section.
-In the Destination space, you can add a different drive or a FTP resource.
+This is where you can add the files, folders, and drive in the Source section.
+In the Destination space, you can add a different drive or an FTP resource.

 Then select Schedule to move to the next screen.

 Next, under the Dynamics tab, select the number of backups you need.
-For instance if you backup daily, you can keep last 3 backups – but again it depends upon your need.
+For instance, if you backup daily, you can keep the last 3 backups – but again it depends upon your need.

 Under the Archive tab, you can select the compression type i.e. you can use Zip or 7zip.
 I prefer 7zip since it provides better compression.
 The best part is you can encrypt the files up to AES 256 bits which most of the freeware lacks.

 If you are looking for some Advanced options, you can find them here.
-These will mostly help the Domain environment users.
-Once you done setting it click OK and start the Task.
+These will mostly help Domain environment users.
+Once you are done setting it to click OK and start the Task.

 I found this backup freeware quite nice.
-So if you’re looking for a backup solution to secure your data, you might want to check out the user-friendly Cobian Backup.
+So if you’re looking for a backup solution to secure your data, you might want to check out the user-friendly software cobiansoft.com.